thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 The Gantt charts of the median solutions obtained with `hcr_256+5%_nswap` setup, illustrated in [@fig:jssp_gantt_hcr_256_5_nswap_med], do thus look similar to those obtained with `hcr_256+5%_1swap` in [@fig:jssp_gantt_hcr_256_5_1swap_med], although there are some slight differences.
 Although 1% savings in makespan does not look much, but in a practical application, even a small improvement can mean a lot of benefit.

-Both restarts and the idea of allowing bigger search steps with small probability are intented to decrease the chance of premature convergence.
+Both restarts and the idea of allowing bigger search steps with small probability are intended to decrease the chance of premature convergence.
 We have seen that they work separately and in this case, we were lucky that they also work hand-in-hand.
 This is not necessarily always the case, in optimization sometimes two helpful measures combined may lead to worse results, as we can see when comparing `hcr_256_1swap` with `hcr_256_nswap`.